LrWm3/babys-first-containerz/README.md

 So there's two options here; if its a regular database, its easy because it can be deployed from `portainer.your-awesome-domain-name.com` and it doesn't need to be exposed to the outside world at all, which is great.

-alternative, a docker-compose file could be used, but ultimately either is fine.
+alternatively, a docker-compose file could be used, but ultimately either is fine.

 > Not sure what to put in your app instead of `localhost`? well, whatever name is given to the container ALSO corresponds to the 'in-container-cluster' network DNS name!
 So if you deploy a container with name `neo4j`, that